willdemelo/Fake_Job_Detector/README.md

 Each model is evaluated on classification performance using precision, recall, F1, and ROC-AUC scores after hyperparameter tuning and threshold optimization.

+To use the data we used, view the [.csv dataset](https://github.com/willdemelo/Fraudulent_Job_Posting_Detector/blob/main/fake_job_postings.csv) taken from Kaggle.
+The code to generate the models with is in the [SVCs.ipynb](https://github.com/willdemelo/Fraudulent_Job_Posting_Detector/blob/main/SVCs.ipynb) file.
+If you would like to see the rendered report,

+### Writeup

+This is the full writeup of the entire process.
+You can find it [here](https://github.com/willdemelo/Fraudulent_Job_Posting_Detector/blob/main/writeup.pdf).
+It is a comprehensive look at our methods, results, and intepretation thereof.

+## Contribution Overview

+I contributed to this project in the following ways:

+*Preprocessing and Vectorization*: I implemented the preprocessing method to make the models' training using the text inputs smoother and less prone to errors.
+The use of text vectorization using two different approaches was also my idea; I implemented the TF-IDF vectorization process, also.

+*Hyperparameter Tuning*: I constructed the graphs in Figure 1 by testing the models' perfomance with varying amounts of maximum features learned from the text data.
+As SVC models are built for high-dimensional data, I found that no matter how many features were learned, the models appeared to do better and better.
+I also conducted a Grid Search for the optimal "C" for both models.

+*Statistical tests*: I conducted the t-tests used to evaluate each of the models' performances against each other, and wrote the section explaining as much in the writeup.

+*Word Cloud*: I implemented the word cloud using the feature importances assigned to unique unigrams and bigrams in the results section.
+I also wrote the section interpreting the word cloud's performance as an aid to users of these models.

 ## Resources
 - Editor Used: Jupyter Notebook / Python
 - Libraries: `scikit-learn`, `nltk`, `matplotlib`, `pandas`, `seaborn`